Convert Microsoft Forms responses to Word or PDF

 Power Automate flow

-We generate the scheme from a sample.
-To get the sample we can run our flow with just Get response details action and copy the line from the image field.
+Generate the schema from a sample.
+To get the sample payload, run the flow with only the Get response details action and copy the value of the image field.

 Power Automate flow